devyagurung/Conda_Files/README.md

 ### Future Work Goals:
-Be able to creat ggplots in R. Generate differential gene expression and do normalization.
+My future goal is to perform RNA-seq analysis in R. To be able to create ggplots and heatmaps in R. Then, generate differential gene expression and do normalization.
 This plots and figures were generated from GTEX data files which contained prepackged RNA-seq data.

 Different libraries in R can be installed to run your samples.

 Fig 1.
 Ggplot from R shows different types of cancer found in male and female.